 In Lakewood, there have been five distinct storm events over the past five years.
-Those storm events generated 69 service requests to Lakewood.
+Those storm events generated 69 service requests to Lakewood and were throughout the City.
 The service requests were primarily related to fallen trees and limbs.
 The estimated response cost per tree is \$460 with about two hours spent at each tree location.
 The City lost approximately 28 trees during the 2015-2016 El Nino storm season.
 Replacement costs for those trees are estimated at \$5,621 or \$200.75 per tree.